 Using this institutional analysis with for-profit corporation law as the baseline, we compare emerging legal rules in the nonprofit sector against existing empirical literature.
 We find that, with one exception, institutional characteristics vis-à-vis nonprofit actors are reasonably comparable to their for-profit counterparts, and we therefore place the applicable legal regime with respect to those actors on a more conceptually sound footing.
 However, beneficiaries of a nonprofit organization tend to lack opportunities for exit or voice, face risk of considerable deprivation, and often differ considerably in relevant aspects from the individuals who manage the organization.
 We argue that the law should take into account the limited power of beneficiaries in nonprofit governance structures, and we analyze options for reform.

 Mead, Joseph and Pollack, Michael, "Courts, Constituencies, and the Enforcement of Fiduciary Duties in the Nonprofit Sector" (2016).
-Urban Publications.
+All Maxine Goodman Levin School of Urban Affairs Publications.
 0 1 2 3 1351.